palomachain/pigeon/README.md

 	- gas-adustment:
 	  - gas multiplier.
 The pigeon will estimate the gas to run a TX and then it will multiply it with gas-adjustment (if it's a positive number)
  - for evm -> eth-main:
-	- keyring-pass-env-name: as as above for paloma.
+	- keyring-pass-env-name: same as above for paloma.
 	- signing-key
 	  - address of the key from the keyring used to sign and send TXs to EVM network (one that you got when running `pigeon evm keys generate-new` from the install section)
 	- keyring-dir: